Chicago Fire (TV series): Broadcast and streaming

 Chicago Fire is broadcast by NBC in the United States.
 The latest five episodes of Chicago Fire are available on Hulu with a subscription.
 Season 4 is available on NBC.com and the NBC app with a cable subscription.
 All episodes are available from electronic sell-through platforms such as iTunes, Amazon Instant Video, and Vudu.
 The series is available for streaming on Peacock along with Chicago P.D., Chicago Med, Law & Order, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.

-In Canada, the series aired on Global for seven seasons, then moved to CityTV.
+In Canada, the series aired on Global for seven seasons, then moved to Citytv.

-In Malaysia, the series aired on PRIMEtime for eight seasons, then moved to Universal Channel Asia and AXN asia.
+In Malaysia, the series aired on PRIMEtime for eight seasons, then moved to HITS Now.

+In the United Kingdom and Ireland, the series airs as part of the One Chicago block 8pm through 11pm.
+Earlier seasons were shown on the now defunct Universal channel before moving to Sky Witness.
+All episodes are available +7 days and on demand.

 Syndication

 Ion Television has acquired the off-network rights to air the series.
 Episodes began airing in June 2021.
 MyNetworkTV also acquired the off-network rights to air the series.
 Episodes began airing in September 2021.
+Fellow NBCUniversal network USA also acquired the off-network rights to air the series.
+Episodes began airing in January 2022.